2006 Japan Series: Game 5

-Game 5 would also be Tsuyoshi Shinjo's last game as he announced his retirement at the beginning of the 2006 season.
-With the win, Shinjo ended his career in storybook fashion, finally winning his first Japan Series title in his final season.
+Game 5 was Tsuyoshi Shinjo's last game; he had announced at the beginning of the 2006 season that it would be his last season before retirement.
+With the win, Shinjo ended his career in storybook fashion, finally winning his first Japan Series title.

+Manager Trey Hillman became the second foreign manager to win a Japan Series title, following Bobby Valentine, who did it the previous year.
+Hillman's successful season led the Texas Rangers to interview him for their managerial vacancy.